 4K Ultra HD Blu-Ray's - What you need to know

-With the release of 4K Ultra HD Blu-Ray Players just around the corner, we thought it would be a great time to explain the new technology and answer some common questions.
+With 4K Ultra HD Blu-Ray Players now readily available, we thought it would be a great time to explain the new technology and answer some common questions.

 First off before we explain the new technology we are going to answer the most common question we've seen asked online recently.

 Isn't physical media dead?
 Why should I not be solely concentrating on internet streaming for my 4K movies?

 Well, this is a fair statement but one of the biggest things currently holding back 4K streaming is the current internet speed due to the massive bandwidth needed.
 Yeah sure the NBN will make a large difference to this as it is slowly installed around the country, but still the majority of people still do not have it.

 Also currently streamed 4k content does not offer the same quality audio and video which will be available on the new 4K Ultra HD Blu-Ray's.

 4K Ultra HD Blu-Ray Format Explained

 The new format will offer 4K Ultra HD resolutions which are 3,840 x 2,160 pixels.
 This is four times the resolution of 1080p.